“A pretty little apartment in Montenegro’s prettiest little Baroque bayside village (sleeps 2)”

 - Perast is an easy drive from Dubrovnik airport (approx 1 hour) and the apartment has a parking space close by, so you don't have to leave your car at the entrance of the village (as is the norm)

-- Full cost of booking must be paid by bank transfer in advance of stay, there's a strict cancellation policy, a 5-night minimum stay, and a security deposit is required on arrival
+- Full cost of booking must be paid by bank transfer in advance of stay, there's a strict cancellation policy and a 5-night minimum stay

 - A lot of steps need to be climbed or descended to reach the apartment; it’s tiring in the warmth of the sun and requires a torch at night (bring your own, just in case)